 |Evaluate results||Evaluate how others feel about the results|

-Understanding the difference between the two helps you to be clear that you are not engaging in a “what’s in it for me transaction?” but that you’re really building a true business relationship based on mutual interest.
+Understanding the difference between the two helps you to be sure that you are not engaging in a “what’s in it for me?” transaction.
+But rather, you’re really building a true business relationship based on mutual interest.

 So put all three of these to work for you as you develop yourself and build your business relationships, success will be present in your work and your life.